turingschool/curriculum/source/projects/blogger.markdown

 We're going to use another Rails generator but your terminal has the console currently running.
 Let's open one more terminal or command prompt and move to your project directory which we'll use for command-line scripts.
 In that new terminal, enter this command:

 {% terminal %}
-$ rails generate controller articles
+$ bin/rails generate controller articles
 {% endterminal %}

 The output shows that the generator created several files/folders for you:

 * `app/controllers/articles_controller.rb` : The controller file itself
 * `app/views/articles` : The directory to contain the controller's view templates
-* `test/functional/articles_controller_test.rb` : The controller's unit tests file
+* `test/controllers/articles_controller_test.rb` : The controller's unit tests file
 * `app/helpers/articles_helper.rb` : A helper file to assist with the views (discussed later)
-* `test/unit/helpers/articles_helper_test.rb` : The helper's unit test file
+* `test/helpers/articles_helper_test.rb` : The helper's unit test file
 * `app/assets/javascripts/articles.js.coffee` : A CoffeeScript file for this controller
 * `app/assets/stylesheets/articles.css.scss` : An SCSS stylesheet for this controller